< Browse to Previous Essay | Browse to Next Essay >

 Shaw residents Terri and Steve Mason, who initially tried to persuade the nuns to stay, stepped in to buy the $1.4 million property from the Franciscan order.
 It was a complicated deal, because they also needed to obtain the ferry terminal contract.
 They ultimately succeeded with support from the San Juan County Commissioners.
 The Masons took over from the nuns on Memorial Day weekend of 2004.

 The nuns left Shaw on the 10:35 a.m. ferry on June 2, moving to a Franciscan center in Bridal Veil, Oregon.
 Some 80 islanders came to see them off.
 One said, "It couldn't go on forever -- but we all hoped that it would.
 It's the end of an era" (Lyke).

 The Franciscans were honored for their service at an August 7, 2004, ceremony at Shaw Island.
 Announcing the ceremony, Washington State Ferries director Mike Thome said:

 "The Sisters exemplify everything good about Washington State Ferries ...
 They were an important part of their community ... and became an integral part of the ambience of the ferry system in the San Juan Islands.

-Although the Franciscans have departed, there are still nuns on Shaw Island.
-Eight Benedictine nuns (who wear black and white rather than brown habits) live in Our Lady of the Rock Monastery, founded on the island in 1977.
-The Benedictines, members of a contemplative, semi-cloistered order, raise rare cattle and sheep breeds, along with llamas, poultry, vegetables, herbs, and flowers on 300 acres of forest and farmland.
+Although the Franciscans departed, nuns remained on Shaw Island.
+Eight Benedictine nuns (wearing black and white rather than brown habits) continued to live in Our Lady of the Rock Monastery, founded on the island in 1977.
+The Benedictines, members of a contemplative, semi-cloistered order, raised rare cattle and sheep breeds, along with llamas, poultry, vegetables, herbs, and flowers on 300 acres of forest and farmland.

 "Everyone visiting the islands wanted to see the nuns and their dog raise and lower the transfer span at Shaw.
 They were a symbol of the San Juan Islands, like the orcas that call the area home" (San Juan Journal).